leoloveisme/freedom2bfree/README.md

 # Freedom to be free

-is a book about a life you could have.
+is a book about a life you can have.